kelaresg/go-skype-bridge/README.md

 # matrix-skype

-This matrix-skype bridge is based on [mautrix-whatsapp](https://github.com/tulir/mautrix-whatsapp),so the installation and usage methods are very similar to mautrix-whatsapp(matrix-skype currently does not support docker installation)
+matrix-skype is a library for bridging matrix and skype, about matrix, please refer to [matrix.org](http://matrix.org/).

 ## functions are available
 `The following functions are available in both directions without special instructions）`